James Mason

-Early life, family, and education
+Early life, family and education

-Mason was born on 15 May 1909, in Huddersfield, in the West Riding of Yorkshire, the youngest of three sons of John Mason and Mabel Hattersley, daughter of J. Shaw Gaunt.
-A wealthy wool merchant like his father before him, John Mason travelled a good deal on business, mainly in France and Belgium; Mabel – who was "uncommonly well-educated" and had lived in London to study and begin work as an artist before returning to Yorkshire to care for her father – was "attentive and loving" in raising her sons.
-The Masons lived in a house on its own grounds on Croft House Lane in Marsh, which was replaced in the mid-1970s by flats called Arncliffe Court.
+Mason was born on 15 May 1909 in Huddersfield, in the West Riding of Yorkshire, the youngest of three sons of John Mason and Mabel Hattersley, daughter of Joseph Shaw Gaunt.
+A wealthy wool merchant like his father, John Mason travelled often on business, mainly in France and Belgium.
+Mabel—who was "uncommonly well-educated" and had lived in London to study and begin work as an artist before returning to Yorkshire to care for her father—was "attentive and loving" in raising her sons.

+The Masons lived in a house in its own grounds on Croft House Lane in Marsh.
+It was replaced in the mid-1970s by flats called Arncliffe Court.
 A small residential development opposite where the house once stood is now called James Mason Court.

-Mason was educated at Marlborough College, and took a first in architecture at Peterhouse, Cambridge, where he became involved in stock theatre companies in his spare time.
-He had no formal training in acting and initially embarked upon it for fun.
+Mason was educated at Marlborough College and took a first in architecture at Peterhouse, Cambridge, where he became involved in stock theatre companies in his spare time.
+He had no formal acting training, and initially embarked upon it for fun.